First Light from Hakos - Tarantula

 The nebula contains several distinct features that have captured the imagination of astronomers and the public alike:

-The Pillars of Creation: These famous columnar structures, immortalized by the Hubble Space Telescope in 1995, are massive clouds of cold molecular hydrogen gas and dust that are in the process of creating new stars.
+- The Pillars of Creation: These famous columnar structures, immortalized by the Hubble Space Telescope in 1995, are massive clouds of cold molecular hydrogen gas and dust that are in the process of creating new stars.
+Two of these pillars are clearly visible in this image, with a third being faintly discernible.

 Needle Galaxy